MDRRC/Rc5ToXPressnet/readme.md

 The Rc5ToXPressnet is inteded to used with an [Uhlenbrock Iris infrared control](https://www.uhlenbrock.de/de_DE/produkte/digizen/I63D744D-001.htm!ArcEntryInfo=0004.9.I63D744D).
 Will also work with other RC5 remote controls for a TV but the layout and commands may e different, so adjustment of the code by yourself may be required.

+## Functions
+ * Control speed, direction and functions (F0..F12) of a locomotive (F5..F12 t.b.a).
+ * Select a locomotive on one of the 4 loc selection buttons (for now only one loc and no storage of selected loc, will be added).
+ * Control accesory decoders (turn outs for example) (t.b.a.)

 ## Tested with
  * [MDRRC-II (Lite)](https://robertdotevers.wordpress.com/).
  * [Roco MultiMaus as master](https://www.roco.cc/en/product/5215-multimaus-0-0-0-0-0-004001-0/products.html).
 Only a quick test, needs more extensive testing...